xmaska/protractor-demo/README.md

  ## Front-end

  ### Scenario: 1 - Check that YOUR HISTORY is displayed
-  Given the user gets rewarded on Kaboo
+  Given the user gets rewarded on Kaboo<br>
-  When Freebies Vault Section is selected in the navigation menu Then YOUR HISTORY is shown on the page
+  When Freebies Vault Section is selected in the navigation menu<br>
+  Then YOUR HISTORY is shown on the page<br>

 ### Scenario: 2 - Check that the user can see the right amount of thumbnails
-  Given the user has five tokens
+  Given the user has five tokens<br>
-  When the user navigates to Freebies Vault section Then five thumbnails are displayed in the YOUR HISTORY section
+  When the user navigates to Freebies Vault section<br>
+  Then five thumbnails are displayed in the YOUR HISTORY section<br>

 ### Scenario: 3 - Check that the user can only see the last 8 thumbnails
-  Given the user has 9 tokens (rewards)
+  Given the user has 9 tokens (rewards)<br>
-  When navigates to Freebies Vault section
+  When navigates to Freebies Vault section<br>
-  Then only the last 8 tokens are displayed with thumbnails
+  Then only the last 8 tokens are displayed with thumbnails<br>

 ##List of features that are not covered by the business requirements